brianHayes1916/-Team_3_Final/README.md

-# HCL Java Midterm Project
+# HCL Java Final Project

-### Jacob C, Aidan C, and Brian H
+### Jacob C, Reginald R, Roberto R, and Brian H

-This is a simple CRUD interface using JDBC
+This is a simple HRM using JDBC

 <a href="https://wozeteam3.github.io/midterm/com/t3/midterm/package-summary.html">JavaDoc</a>